 To prove that the person used physical force or violence, it is enough for the government to show that the person used only words or gestures as long as the complaining witness was put in fear of danger.

-Carjacking is different from auto theft in that carjacking requires more.
-It requires proof that the person actually took the vehicle from someone else’s possession and used physical force or violence in taking it.
+Carjacking is different from auto theft in that carjacking requires more proof that the person actually took the vehicle from someone else’s possession and used physical force or violence in taking it.

 An example of a carjacking scenario is where a person comes up to an unknown driver of a car, stopped at a red light, opens the car door, pulls the driver out of the car, gets in and drives away.